All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 This laboratory course in human development is designed around a variety of intensive experimental projects.
 With lectures providing background information on research methods and child development, each assignment will include data collection and/or analysis, and a written laboratory report.
-Prerequisites: HDP 1, Statistics, and must be a declared HDP major.
+Prerequisites: HDP 1, Statistics, and department authorization.
+Must be a declared HDP major.
 (F,W,S)

 HDP 191.
 Field Research in Human Development (6)

 This course combines lectures on research methodology (three hours/week) with an applied field research experience (four hours/week) conducted at a preapproved study site.
 Required: completion of a field notebook, review paper, oral presentation, and final paper.
 Students must submit the pre-enrollment questionnaire one academic year prior to enrollment.
 See Human Development Program website for details.
 Prerequisites: HDP 1, HDP 181.
 Department approval required.
 (F,W,S)